 Protecting Against Insider Threats

-Orrstown recognizes that insiders can do as much damage to the safety and privacy of customer information as the external threats whether accidental or malicious.
+Orrstown recognizes that insiders can do as much damage to the safety and privacy of client information as the external threats whether accidental or malicious.
 To help protect against the malicious insider, Orrstown employs the principle of least privilege meaning that only what is absolutely necessary to accomplish a job role is granted to the user.
 Additionally, Orrstown invests in controls designed to ensure that sensitive information is not accidentally or purposely lost or stolen by insiders.
 Finally, because Orrstown knows that based on the nature of the roles at the bank, these controls will not prevent every incident.
 Therefore Orrstown implements multiple layers of detective controls in the form of behavior monitoring, reconciliation processes, etc.

-Educating Employees and Customers
+Educating Employees and Clients

 Finally Orrstown understands that humans are always going to be the weakest link.
-As such, we continue to promote awareness about the responsibility of every employee to protect information, education on how best to protect sensitive information, information about current threats (including phishing schemes and scams), etc. Orrstown also publishes a quarterly customer newsletter that includes information to our customers about how they can help to protect their own information.
+As such, we continue to promote awareness about the responsibility of every employee to protect information, education on how best to protect sensitive information, information about current threats (including phishing schemes and scams), etc. Orrstown also publishes a quarterly client newsletter that includes information to our clients about how they can help to protect their own information.

 Senior Vice President, Chief Information Security Officer